Sources

 A-4 missile

-May 15: A BI-1 rocket-powered aircraft-interceptor is tested in flight.
+May 15: A BI-1 rocket-propelled piloted interceptor is tested in flight.

 Oct.
-3: German A-4 missile (4th launch) reaches altitude of 85 kilometers.
+3: The third A-4 missile reaches an altitude of 85 kilometers during a successful test flight.

 1943

 Aug.
-17-18: British RAF bombers conduct a devastating raid on the German missile development center in Peenemünde.
+17-18: British bombers conduct a surprise raid on the German missile development center in Peenemünde.

 Aug.
 22 - Nov.
-18: The RD-1 rocket engine is tested in USSR onboard the Pe-2R bomber in 40 rocket-powered flights.
+18: The RD-1 rocket engine is tested in the USSR aboard the Pe-2R bomber in 40 rocket-powered flights.

 1944